slopezpereyra/slopezpereyra.github.io/_posts/2023-03-26-CompNeuro.md

 At least two types of voltage-dependent ion channels are required to evoke an action potential in a neuron.
-Sodium channels open up in response to an increase of the membrane potential --for example, due to the opening of neurotransmitter-gated ion channels and subsequent depolarization--.
+Sodium channels open up in response to an increase of the membrane potential —for example, due to the opening of neurotransmitter-gated ion channels and subsequent depolarization—.
 The influx of $\text{Na}^{\text{+}}$, due to the lower concentration of this ion in the interior of the cell, brings the membrane closer to the sodium resting potential of $\approx +65 \text{mV}$.
 This is the mechanism behind the rising phase of the action potential.
-This rise in membran potential provokes to seperate but simultaneous phenomena, both occuring about $1 \text{ms}$ after the opening of the sodium channels:
+This rise in membrane potential provokes two separate but simultaneous phenomena, both occurring about $1 \text{ms}$ after the opening of the sodium channels:

-- $i.$ A protein blocks the sodium channels, stoping the influx of this ion;
+- $i.$ A protein blocks the sodium channels, stopping the influx of this ion;
-- $ii.$ voltage-dependent potassium channels open, and a subsequent eflux of
+- $ii.$ voltage-dependent potassium channels open, and a subsequent efflux of
   $K^{+}$ drives the membrane potential towards its related potassium resting potential, $\approx -80 \text{mV}$.

-The resulting hyperpolarization causes both voltage-dependent channels to close, which restors the neuron to its resting state.
+The resulting hyperpolarization causes both voltage-dependent channels to close, which restores the neuron to its resting state.

----
+—-

 **Note**.
 I omitted the important role of ion pumps, leakage.